Nunes memo: Historical background

 Carter Page originally came to the attention of the FBI counterintelligence unit in 2013, prior to his becoming a Trump campaign adviser, when the unit learned that Russian spies were trying to use Page as a source of information and to recruit him as an agent; this resulted in Page being interviewed by the FBI in June 2013.
-He was under secret intelligence surveillance beginning in 2014.
 Page claimed that the information he provided to the Russians was innocuous.
-Page was the subject of at least one FISA warrant, going back to 2014, when he was alleged to have been colluding with the Russian government or knowingly working as an agent on its behalf.
+News reports in August 2017, citing anonymous officials, indicated Page had been under FISA surveillance since 2014 related to his contacts with Russian intelligence officers.
 In March 2016, then-candidate Donald Trump listed the little-known Page as one of his foreign policy advisers.

+Fusion GPS, the firm that later produced the Steele dossier, began research into Trump in October 2015 with funding from Paul Singer's conservative news outlet The Washington Free Beacon as part of the Never Trump movement.
+The outlet stopped funding this research in May 2016 when Trump became the presumptive nominee.
+Attorney Marc Elias then hired Fusion GPS on behalf of the Democratic National Committee and the Clinton campaign; Fusion GPS subsequently retained Christopher Steele, who produced the dossier.
+The Free Beacon stated that "none of the work product that the Free Beacon received appears in the Steele dossier."

 In a May 2016 meeting in London, Trump foreign policy adviser George Papadopoulos told the Australian High Commissioner to the United Kingdom, Alexander Downer, that the Russians possessed "dirt" on Hillary Clinton in the form of hacked emails.
 Two months later, Australian officials passed this information to American officials.
 This began the inquiry into Trump's relationship to Russia.

-In July 2016, Page traveled to Moscow for five days, where he spoke at two meetings on July 7 & 8.
+In July 2016, Page traveled to Moscow for five days, delivering a public speech in which he criticized US policy as too antagonistic toward the Kremlin.
 Page had received permission from the Trump campaign to make the trip.
 On July 8, Page emailed Trump campaign officials about his presentation at the New Economic School in Moscow and described meeting Russian Deputy Prime Minister Arkady Dvorkovich.
-He said Dvorkovich "expressed strong support for Mr. Trump and a desire to work together toward devising better solutions in response to the vast range of current international problems."
+He said Dvorkovich "expressed strong support for Mr. Trump and a desire to work together toward devising better solutions in response to the vast range of current international problems".
 Page was later forced, under oath, to reveal he had met Dvorkovich during the visit.